Pittsburgh-NEH-Institute/Institute-Materials-2020/eXist-db-stages/neh_04_rest.md

 http://localhost:8080/exist/apps/neh_04_http/modules/01_document_by_first_letter.xql?initial=A
 ```

 but you’ll raise an error.
-That’s because eXist-db by default sends the output of the query as XML, but we’re creating only plain text, without markup, which the browser cannot interpret as XML. eXist does have a mechanism to tell the browser to expect plain text instead of XML, but we’ll skip over that for now and look into keeping the browser happy by creating XML instead of plain text.
+That’s because eXist-db by default sends the output of the query as XML, but we’re creating only plain text, without markup, which the browser cannot interpret as XML. eXist does have a mechanism (additional declarations) to tell the browser to expect plain text instead of XML, but we’ll skip over that for now and look into keeping the browser happy by creating XML instead of plain text.

 ### Query #2: simple XML

-The second query (inside the app) is identical to the first except for the last line, which reads:
+The second query is identical to the first except for the last line, which reads:

 ```xquery
 <result>{$hits/descendant::tei:titleStmt/tei:title ! string()}</result>
 ```

-The only difference is that we’ve wrapped the result in `<result>` tags.
+The difference is that we’ve wrapped the result in `<result>` tags.
 You can use any element name you want (try it!); the important difference is that by wrapping it in tags we are now returning XML, instead of plain text.

 So what are the curly braces doing, just inside the new tags?
-XQuery lets you intermingle XQuery code with literal XML, and it has to be able to switch from one to the other.
+XQuery lets you intermingle XQuery code with literal XML, and to do that it has to be able to switch from one to the other.
 An XQuery script starts out in XQuery mode, and parses everything as XQuery instructions, to be interpreted and executed.
 To switch into XML mode, just type some XML; that’s what we do when we type our `<request>` start-tag.
-Once you’re in XML mode, though, everything you type will be understood as XML, and not XQuery, unless you specify otherwise, and curly braces switch back into XQuery mode once you’re in XML mode.
+Within XML mode, though, everything you type will be understood as XML, and not XQuery, unless you specify otherwise, and curly braces switch back into XQuery mode when you’re inside XML mode.
 Here the `<result>` start- and end-tag demarcate an XML zone, and the curly braces inside that element demarcate an XQuery zone inside the XML zone.
 This is how XQuery lets you output the results of interpreting your XQuery inside XML tags.
 You can nest XQuery and XML inside each other as deeply as you need.

 When you run this query inside eXide, the output is the same as with the first version, except that it is wrapped in the XML tags and run together as a single line.
 The text runs together because eXist-db assumes that you don’t care about white-space differences inside your XML; this is similar to the way an XML editor like \<oXygen/\> freely changes whitespace when you pretty-print a document during editing.